-Population: All of the schools include diverse and underserved fifth to eighth grade student populations.
+Sample: All of the schools include diverse and underserved fifth to eighth grade student populations.

 Key Measures Analytic Strategy: Outcome variables will be scaled with a multidimensional item response model.

-Lehrer, R., Kim, M.J., Ayers, E., and Wilson, M. (in press).
-Toward Establishing A Learning Progression To Support The Development Of Statistical Reasoning.
-In J. Confrey and A. Maloney (Eds.), Learning over Time: Learning Trajectories in Mathematics Education.
+Lehrer, R., Kim, M.J., Ayers, E., and Wilson, M. (2013).
+Toward Establishing a Learning Progression to Support the Development of Statistical Reasoning.
+In J. Confrey, and A. Maloney (Eds.), Learning Over Time: Learning Trajectories in Mathematics Education.
 Charlotte, NC: Information Age Publishers.